Ion Brătianu National College (Pitești)

-The "Ion C. Brătianu" National College (Colegiul Național Ion C. Brătianu) is a comprehensive four-year public high school with 1,200 students enrolled in grades 9 through 12.
+The "Ion C. Brătianu" National College (Colegiul Național Ion C. Brătianu) is a comprehensive four-year public high school with 1,200 students enrolled in grades 9 through 12, located at 14 Armand Călinescu Street, Pitești, Romania.
 It is named after the Romanian politician Ion C. Brătianu.

 History

-The school opened in the fall of 1866 as the first teaching institution in the town of Pitești and evolved throughout the years, from the original primary school to a secondary 8 grades school, then to a 12 grades one, and finally became a high-school (9-12 grades) in 1965.
+The school opened in the fall of 1866 as the first teaching institution in the city of Pitești and evolved throughout the years, from the original primary school to a secondary 8 grades school, then to a 12 grades one, and finally became a high-school (9–12 grades) in 1965.
 Today, "Brătianu" is recognized as one of the best high-schools in Romania.
 Because of its remarkable selectivity, the high admission percentage of its graduates, the very high overall GPA of its students and their excellent results in National Olympiads and other contests, in 1997 the "Ion C. Brătianu" High School was awarded the title of "National College" (Colegiu Național).